kav-institute/SemanticLiDARUnc/README.md

 ³ See the revision log for details on changes in architecture and training procedure.

-⁴ Models were pre-trained on SemanticKitti
+⁴ Models pre-trained on SemanticKitti

 ### References
 [1]   J. Behley et al., "SemanticKITTI: A Dataset for Semantic Scene Understanding of LiDAR Sequences," 2019 IEEE/CVF International Conference on Computer Vision (ICCV), Seoul, Korea (South), 2019, pp. 9296-9306, doi: 10.1109/ICCV.2019.00939.